Data Misuse Consequences For Technology Executives

-If your company handles private client data, you should understand the potential ramifications of this law and take steps to improve your firm’s information security program.
+If your company handles private client data, it is vital for you and your business to understand the potential ramifications of this law and take steps to improve your firm’s information security program.

 Under the bill, the Federal Trade Commission would have enhanced authority to require covered entities to:

 - Allow customers to annually review their data and a list of other entities with access to that data upon request

 - Provide a means for customers to challenge inaccurate data